hirsch-lab/aneuxdb/README.md

 <br><br>

-**Geometry description:** A description of the morphometric features computed for the AneuX morphology database is included HERE [**TODO**].
+**Geometry description:** A brief description of the morphometric features computed for the AneuX morphology database is included in [Juchler 2022](https://doi.org/10.3389/fneur.2022.809391).
 Note that some methods are more sensitive to mesh resolution or different cutting methods than others.

 **Implementation:** The scripts under `code/aneuxdb/processing/` implement the above steps.
 Table 1 provides a summary of what these scripts do.
 Some of scripts require user interaction (*manual* mode), others of which do not (*automated* mode).